Lombiq/Hastlayer-SDK/Samples/Hast.Samples.Kpz/Readme.md

 * `probabilityP` is the probability of changing a hole into a pyramid.
 * `probabilityQ` is the probability of changing a pyramid into a hole.
-* The also need to specify the number of iterations.
+* You also need to specify the number of iterations.

 Some parameters of the algorithms can only be set in the code, in `KpzKernels.cs` and `KpzKernelsParallelized.cs`.